 - Cinderella is D e a d by Kaylynn Bayron (2020)

-In a post-Cinderella fairy tale world, girls of “marriageable age” (aka, 16) parade at a ball in front of suitors, the men pick a girl they like, they marry.
-It’s not the Cinderella happily-ever-after we remember.
+In a post-Cinderella fairy tale world, girls of “marriageable age” (aka, 16) parade at a ball in front of suitors, and the men pick a girl they like, and they marry.
+It’s not Cinderella happily ever after we remember.
 And the girls who don’t get picked for marriage?
 They’re never heard of again.